Outcomes

 Real World Learning Impact

-in our Real World Learning
+Industry Partners participated in the Real World Learning Program in 2024-25

 Da Vinci’s Real World Learning students